blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Dependent Variables.md

 A variable is considered dependent if its value depends on other variables.
 ## In pure mathematics
-The output of a function is called a dependent variable.
+The symbol that stands for the output of a function is called a dependent variable.